nathancharlesjones/Look-up-Table-Examples/02_Other-Sin-Improvements/README.md

 9. "Dbl Non-Uni" is a LUT of doubles with non-uniform distribution which uses linear interpolation.
 It was stored in ROM in my tests.
 10. "Flt Non-Uni" is a LUT of floats with non-uniform distribution which uses linear interpolation.
 It was stored in ROM in my tests.
 11. "Fxd Non-Uni" is a LUT of fixed-point numbers (x-vales in q9_22 format and y-values in q0_31 format) with non-uniform distribution which uses linear interpolation.
 It was stored in ROM in my tests.
 12. "Sin_32" is a polynomial approximation of sin which uses 3 terms.
+For more information, see [here](http://www.ganssle.com/approx.htm).
 13. "Sin_52" is a polynomial approximation of sin which uses 4 terms.
+For more information, see [here](http://www.ganssle.com/approx.htm).
 14. "Sin_73" is a polynomial approximation of sin which uses 5 terms.
+For more information, see [here](http://www.ganssle.com/approx.htm).
 15. "Sin_121" is a polynomial approximation of sin which uses 7 terms.
+For more information, see [here](http://www.ganssle.com/approx.htm).

 ## What's it telling me?